jb-moya/Swish--ToDoApp/README.md

 ## Recommended Future Features

-1. **Time Scheduling**: Enhance task management by allowing users to set specific times for their tasks.
-2. **SubTasks**: Introduce the ability to add and manage subtasks for better task organization and hierarchy.
+- **SubTasks**: Introduce the ability to add and manage subtasks for better task organization and hierarchy.

 ## ReadRave Project Setup Guide